How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics

+Two scenarios may occur, when the combined system is driven towards the most probable state $\epsilon_m=(E^{(1)}_m,\hdots,E^{(n)}_m) $.
+If the maximum of entropy is local, the driving force vanishes here , $d\mathfrak{F}_{\epsilon',\epsilon_m}=0 $, and together with the constraint of constant energy, temperatures of the subsystems become equivalent,

+However, if $\epsilon_m$ is at the boundary of the macroscopic observable space, one may get the situation that entropy is at its maximum, though the the force is not vanishing, and the equivalence of temperatures does not hold.

-This is our normal notion, of how subsystems in thermal contact behave.
-During relaxation to equilibrium they are driven towards one most probable state, at which they exhibit equal temperature.
-Fluctuations around this state occur, but they are normally small, which makes the combined system apparently appear staying statically in this most probable state.
+The first scenario is in accordance with our normal notion, of how subsystems, after having brought in thermal contact, behave.
+During relaxation the entropic force drives the combined system to the most probable state, at which the subsystems exhibit equal temperature.
+Fluctuations around this state occur, but they are normally small, which makes the combined system apparently stay statically in this most probable state.
 Detailed balance assures that there is no net energy exchange between the subsystems.
-In this context is should be stressed that different from phenomenological thermodynamics in stochastic thermodynamics this most probable state $\bSigma_{\epsilon_m}$ must not be confused with the equilibrium state.
-In equilibrium all microstates of $\Omega$ are equally probable.
-The most probable state is just a subset of state space, or expressed in terms of entropy, this reflects that the entropy of the composite system is larger than the sum of entropies of its subsystems, i.e. with Eq.~(\ref{EntropySub}),
+In phenomenological thermodynamics this most probable static state is then referred to as the equilibrium.
+However, in statistical mechanics this most probable state $\bSigma_{\epsilon_m}$ must not be confused with equilibrium.
+In equilibrium, all microstates of $\Omega$ are equally probable.
+The most probable state is just a subset of state space, or in terms of entropy, this implies that the entropy of the composite system is larger than the sum of entropies of its subsystems,

-Note that this is an explicit generalization of the convexity property of the entropy function \cite{puglisi2017temperature, cerino2015consistent}.
+Notice that this is an explicit generalization of the convexity property of the entropy function \cite{puglisi2017temperature, cerino2015consistent}.